 - Inertia and other consumer purchases

 Other travel agencies in your area can present formidable competition.
-If your agency is a large store front with a long heritage in your community, it is possible for you to be out-marketed and out-serviced by a good home based top agent.
-If you are a home based agent, the same goes for you.
+If your agency is a large store front with a long heritage in your community, it is possible for you to be out-marketed and out-serviced by a good independent agent.
+If you are an independent travel advisor, the same goes for you.
 That large store front with a long heritage in your community has a distinct advantage when it comes to the acquisition of mind-share.
 Both of you have competition from large national agencies on the internet and from direct to consumer purchasing.

 Study the competition.
 Go back and study each aspect of your marketing plan to date and identify in what way the competition is meeting the various aspects we have discussed.
 Look at the competition’s advertising, look at their public relations efforts.
 Obtain some of their literature.
 Look at their website.
 Study every point of contact you can acquire and learn from it.
 What are they doing well?
 What are they doing poorly?
 How can you differentiate yourself?
 What is your own Unique Selling Proposition that distinguish your travel practice from all others?
 What can you do better than anyone?

 Of all your competitors, however, inertia is the one you against which you can be most effective.
 Too many consumers do not understand the value of travel and spend their discretionary income elsewhere.
 Too many consumers have never traveled outside of the United States.
 Many consumers have no idea, or the wrong idea, about what a “travel agent” does or how a travel agent can assist them.
 In this area of the market, there is a vast opportunity to educate the public and to gather new clients.
 Focus hard on your marketing collateral and your PR efforts to better educate this particular segment of your community.